Developing a safety management plan

 Learn more about the steps involved in completing a risk assessment for your SMP.

-We are creating an example SMP template to show you what your SMP could look like.
-It will be available early 2026.
-Using this template is optional—you can use existing or custom processes so long as they meet the legal requirements for an SMP.
+We have created an SMP example template to show you what your SMP could look like.
+Using this template is optional—you can use a plan format that suits you, such as an existing plan, or a new plan specially designed for your business, so long as it meets the legal requirements for an SMP.

-You will be able to use the example template as a guide, or as a starting point and change it to suit the individual needs of your business.
+You can use the example template as a guide, or as a starting point and change it to suit the individual needs of your business.
 For example, you may need additional pages to capture all the relevant hazards in your business.
+The identification, assessment and treatment of risks needs to be considered by operators having regard for their own operations.

 Make sure you attach copies of any documentation you reference in your SMP.
 For example, if one of your risk mitigation strategies is to use a daily inspection checklist, attach a copy of this to your plan.